jgailbreath/Nueral-Nets-Applications/README.md

 To run our short demo, use this link to download the unseen_originals dataset to have locally:  https://drive.google.com/drive/folders/156QEK8JuWnFqsHnptc--pRW0lYam8fis?usp=sharing

+You will also need this file to use our pre-trained model:  https://drive.google.com/file/d/1LyMNrvk72AVxLWGEQP-B4DAm9wkoc93b/view?usp=sharing

 We utilized Tensorflow and Keras to make the magic happen.
 It does require a few Python dependencies (yep, you have to have Python already installed).
 Using the pip command will make this fairly simple.
 Enter the following steps in your command line to get going:

 1.  $ pip install --upgrade tensorflow